hjkar1/recipe-app-fullstack/README.md

 # recipe-app-fullstack
 A simple JavaScript app for displaying and searching recipes by title and ingredients.
-Logged in users can also create, modify and delete recipes.
+Logged in users can also manage (create, modify and delete) their own recipes.

 The app consists of Node/Express/MongoDb REST API server and a React client that uses the API.
 The client was created with Create React App and uses Redux for state management.